Woodkid: 2011–2019: Beginnings, The Golden Age, and other ventures

 His first musical project is about the transition from childhood to adulthood and his countryside background.
 The songs can be described as 'organic' and wooden.
 The project is about a kid, who starts organic and later turns himself into marble.
 One explanation as to why Lemoine became a musician is that guitarist Richie Havens gave him a ukulele during a video shoot he was directing.
 Woodkid released the Iron EP on 28 March 2011.
 For the music video for the single "Iron" (composed by Yoann Lemoine), he collaborated with English model Agyness Deyn.
 The song was featured in trailers for Ubisoft's Assassin's Creed: Revelations and the film Hitchcock as well as the TV series Teen Wolf.

 On 6 October 2011, during a live performance in Brussels, he performed a cover of the Katy Perry song "Teenage Dream" (whose official video he directed).
 On 15 October 2011, he sang on stage with Lana Del Rey in New York City.
 He co-created the video for her song "Born to Die".
 He performed at the London Jazz Festival on 15 November 2012.

 The French couture brand Dior Homme's fall-winter 2013 collection, "A Soldier on My Own", was inspired by Woodkid's "Iron", and is named after a phrase in the lyrics.
 The song was used as the soundtrack of the show.

 On 15 December 2012, Lemoine announced he was beginning recording of his debut album, to be named The Golden Age.
 It was released on 18 March 2013 through independent label, Green United Music.
 Lemoine released the official album cover through a video he created himself on 14 December 2012 and released the album's corresponding track listing one week later on 21 December on his official Facebook page.

 "Run Boy Run" was directed by Lemoine himself and was used in several O2 and Science Channel adverts (those voiced by Sean Bean).
-It was also used in the teaser trailers for the BBC's series Musketeers, in January 2014.
+It was also used in the teaser trailers for the BBC's series The Musketeers, in January 2014.
 The music video for "Run Boy Run" was nominated for Best Short Form Music Video at the 2013 Grammy Awards.
 The song was also used in the trailer for the game Dying Light.
 "Run Boy Run" and "I Love You" were featured on the soundtrack of the 2014 film Divergent.
 During his Golden Age tour, Woodkid performed at the London Brixton Academy with the BBC Concert Orchestra in November 2013, and was invited by the Montreux Jazz Festival to perform for the second time with the Sinfonietta de Lausanne at the Stravinsky Auditorium.
 The Golden Age tour performances were marked by a well-coordinated light show and visual projections that included imagery from his music videos.
 The song is also used in the Umbrella Academy, in connection to Number 5, and the episode was also called Run Boy Run.